The Exchangeability Assumption for Permutation Tests of Multiple Regression Models: Implications for Statistics and Data Science Educators: Introduction

 \subsection{Exchangeability}

 At the foundation of valid permutation tests is the condition of \emph{exchangeability} (Pitman 1937; Good 2002).
-While there are typically no distributional or sample size restrictions on a permutation test, how to incorporate the exchangeability condition can sometimes be difficult (Welch 1990).
-D. Draper et al. (1993) gives a detailed account of the issues of exchangeability, including when more complicated settings where the data have serial correlation.
+While there are typically no distributional or sample size restrictions on a permutation test, recognizing how to incorporate the exchangeability condition can sometimes be difficult (Welch 1990).
+D. Draper et al. (1993) gives a detailed account of the issues of exchangeability, including more complicated settings, such as serial correlation.

 We use the following definition of exchangeability throughout: